robertorcosta/azure-docs.pt-br/articles/synapse-analytics/metadata/table.md

 ### <a name="how-are-spark-tables-shared"></a>Como as tabelas do Spark são compartilhadas

-As tabelas gerenciadas e externas do Spark compartilháveis que são expostas nos mecanismos SQL como tabelas externas com as seguintes propriedades:
+As tabelas gerenciadas e externas do Spark compartilháveis que são expostas no mecanismo SQL como tabelas externas com as seguintes propriedades:

 - A fonte de dados da tabela externa do SQL é a fonte de dados que representa a pasta de localização da tabela do Spark.
 - O formato de arquivo da tabela externa do SQL é Parquet.